Top ADC Chieftain Mentions 1 State That Should Be Created in Southeast

 Okonkwo advocates the creation of Adada state

-Reacting to the unanimous approval for the creation of a new state in the region, Okonkwo suggested Adada state, adding that its capital should be Nsukka, adding that it was the place where Nnamdi Azikiwe lived all his life.
+Reacting to the unanimous approval for the creation of a new state in the region, Okonkwo suggested Adada state.
+He noted that the capital of the proposed state should be Nsukka, adding that it was the place where Nnamdi Azikiwe lived all his life.

 He statement reads in part: